luizgfranca/Sism/README.md

-# SISM - Services manager for the GNU/Linux desktop
+# SISM - Services manager for Systemd enabled Linux desktops

 Sism is a tool to discover and manage the services running on the background of your system: web servers, daemons, system services, and many other things.